bcampagnolaFTR/AZMC/README.txt

 Hello!
-Welcome to the AZMC Crestron Powershell configuration guide.
+Welcome to the AZMC Crestron configuration guide.